| Anatomy of Adultery - 15 Steps of Unfaithfulness

 "I would act like I was going to practice with our ensemble,

+but actually I was practicing a duet with him."
 "Once my wife asked about her, but I denied everything,

 after all, we hadn't done anything wrong yet.
 Now I see that